oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   type float.
 The result value is the arithmetic product of all the arguments values.

-#### Grammar
+The $product function uses the following grammars:
 ```
 $product: [ <scalar_type_arg1>, < int_or_float_type_arg2> ]
 $product: [ <int_or_float_type_arg1>, < int_or_float_type_arg2>, … ]
 ```
-### quotient
+#### 10.2.5.4 quotient

-The function takes two arguments where the first argument is of an integer, float, or scalar type and the second argument is of an integer or float type.
+The *$quotient* function takes two arguments where the first argument is of an integer, float, or scalar type and the second argument is of an integer or float type.
 The result is of

 - A scalar type if the first argument is a scalar, and its value is the arithmetic division of the first argument value by the second argument